Credit Cards

 Credit cards enable convenient, secure shopping and transactions

 Credit cards provide a convenient and secure way to pay for purchases and make other transactions, both in person and online.
+Credit cards work as loan cards.
 They're a common feature of modern life, accepted broadly and used with confidence.

 Credit cards are easy to apply for, usually requiring your affirmation of your annual income, with a fast review process.
 If approved, you'll be assigned an account and a card with unique identifying numbers.
 Your card will also be assigned a credit limit, which limits the amount of money your card issuer will lend you.

-With a credit card, you present your card when you make a purchase - with the agreement you'll pay for it later.
+With a loan credit card, you can make a purchase and you'll pay for it later.
 At the end of each month, you receive a statement that details the purchases made with your card during the month and how much you owe.

 The statement also presents your payment options, and your options will vary month to month, depending on how much you owe and any fees or charges.